 Most are closed, but there are like three miles open on both ends.
 Some roads can close for a few days if there is a lot of animal activity, like wolves taking down a moose.
 That happened last winter.
 I don’t think it’s regular, but it can happen.

 So are a lot of other roads

 Some of the other roads in the area are closed as well.
-Most have part of the road open, but there are sections closed and this leads to a lot of backtracking, but that’s just more wildlife spotting opportunity.
-Some roads that are closed are:
+Most have part of the road open, but the middle sections are closed and this leads to a lot of backtracking, but that’s just more wildlife spotting opportunity.
+Some roads that are closed in the Tetons in winter are:

 - Antelope Flats

 - Mormon Row

 - All Yellowstone roads (if you plan on going up that far)

 But like I said, these all have sections of the road that are still open in the winter.
 You just can’t go all the way on them hence a lot of backtracking, but it’s totally worth it.